 Distribution of Board Materials.
-The Board recommends that information and material for Board consideration be distributed to directors at least five days in advance of the meeting, with additional time to be provided when the complexity of an issue demands.
+Information and materials for Board consideration are generally distributed to directors at least five days in advance of the meeting, with additional time provided when the complexity of an issue demands, unless an issue for Board consideration arises without sufficient time to complete distribution of materials within this time frame.